Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_keyvault_extension/_index.md

 ## Validate the Secrets

-- To verify that Azure Key Vault Secret Provider is working properly and fetching the secrets, run the below command to show secrets held in secrets-store:
+- To verify that Azure Key Vault Secret Provider is working correctly and fetching the secrets, run the below command to show secrets held in secrets-store:

     ```shell
     kubectl -n hello-arc exec busybox-secrets-sync -- ls /mnt/secrets-store/